 Audi Q2 vs Q3 interior

-The Q2’s interior has, save for a few minor details, been lifted directly from the A3 and, like the upcoming A3 facelift, has the optional Audi Virtual Cockpit in place of traditional dials.
+The Q2’s interior has, save for a few minor details, been lifted directly from the A3 and, like that model, can feature the optional Audi Virtual Cockpit in place of traditional dials.
 The latest version of Audi’s MMI infotainment system sits atop the dashboard and is controlled by a rotary controller on the centre console.

-The Q3’s cockpit is equally well designed and oozes quality but, next to the Q2, feels like it’s from the previous generation.
-It isn’t available with the Virtual Cockpit, and lacks some of the Q2’s funky touches, such as the turbine-style vents and attractive climate controls.
+The Q3’s cockpit is equally well designed and oozes quality but, next to the Q2, is obviously from the previous generation.
+It isn’t available with the Virtual Cockpit and lacks some of the Q2’s funky touches, such as the turbine-style vents and attractive climate controls.

 |Car||Boot space (rear seats up)||Boot space (rear seats folded)|